Weten-Ogen/FrontEndProjects/README.md

-# FrontEndProjects
+# FrontEndProject
- List of Projects using JS, HTML, CSS, REACT
+ List of Projects using JS, HTML, CSS